 As the pain improves with each passing day, you should be completely back to strutting around like your usual self (maybe without the breakdancing just yet).

-To sum up, bunions aren’t just annoying, they gradually get more annoying as time goes by.
-If you’re on the lookout for the best corrective measures, consider Dr Sean’s advice.
+To sum up, bunions are not just annoying, but rather, they can gradually get more annoying as time goes by.
+If you are on the lookout for the best corrective measures, consider Dr Sean’s advice.
 Your foot might just thank you for it.

 Ever wanted to ask a health question to a specific renowned specialist in Singapore?
 DxD Sessions are when these expert doctors answer all your questions, for free!